buildbot/buildbot/master/docs/developer/utils.rst

         c['services'] = [CustomServiceFactory("myService", MyService, arg1="foo")]

-    It has the responsability of instantiating and configuring the custom services.
+    It has the responsibility of instantiating and configuring the custom services.
     Upon master startup, the service is instantiated, and configured.
     Upon master reconfiguration, the service is just reconfigured.